lsst-sitcom/sitcomtn-162/index.md

 Magnitude distributions of the *i*-band after various cuts done to produce the weak lensing sample.
 Left: All cuts are applied in the order described in Table 2.
 Right: The magnitude cut is not applied to show where the SNR cut becomes significant at fainter magnitudes and begins to remove a substantial number of objects.
 The magnitude cut is instead represented by the vertical line.
 ```

 :::{table} The number of objects in each of the magnitude histograms in {cite:p}`mag_cut` and the descriptions of the cuts used.
 While the table {numref}`selection_cuts` shows the total number of rows removed, this table is meant to show the additive effect as each cut is applied.
 All objects are within 0.5 degrees of the BCG for consistency, such that the "all detections" and "good detections" rows may have smaller values than seen in previous sections.
+The percentage of the total catalog column is used to show the consistency of the non-sheared catalog size compared to the total catalog, which should be consistent with 20%.
 :name: mag_dist_nums
 :widths: auto